0xadri/notes-js/__aws-cloud-practitioner.md

 # EC2 On Demand

-Pay for what you use:
+Pay for what you use: <br />
- - Linux or Windows - billing per second, after the first minute
+ - Linux or Windows - billing per second, after the first minute <br />
  - All other operating systems - billing per hour

 Highest cost but no upfront payment

 No long-term commitment

 Recommended for short-term and un-interrupted workloads, where you can't predict how the application will behave

 //-------------------------------------------------------//